 The barbell press is fundamental and superior to the dumbbell press for several reasons, including: 1) it is easier to load and systematically progress a barbell than dumbbells; 2) it is easier to safely get a barbell to your shoulders – using a rack – than to get dumbbells of adequate weight to your shoulders; and 3) overall the barbell provides a superior neuromuscular stimulus due to a combination of stabilizing and greater load.1

 You need to think big on this.
-If you want really big shoulders and triceps, you should gradually progress to doing standing presses with a load equal to your body weight for a set of 6-10 repetitions.
+If you want really big shoulders and triceps, you should gradually progress to doing standing presses with a resistance/load equal to your body weight for a set of 6-10 repetitions.
 When you reach that goal, aim for a load 25% greater than your bodyweight.

 1. Fimland, M. (2013).
 Effects of Body Position and Loading Modality on Muscle Activity and Strength in Shoulder Presses.
 Journal of Strength and Conditioning Research, 27(7), 1824–1831-1824&ndash-ndash;1831-1824–1831.